algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/concepts.md

 These facets need to be declared so that the values can be retrieved and then filtered through the UI ([see the configuration](reference.html#conjunctive-facets)).

-### Disjunctive facetting
+### Disjunctive faceting

-With Algolia you can retrieve for each facetted attribute the most used values in your results.
+With Algolia you can retrieve for each faceted attribute the most used values in your results.
 This means that if a value is not in your results, you won't be aware of its existence.
 This can be inconvenient when you want your user to be able to select many values and combine them with an OR